MohamedFarouk94/CuriousScraper/README.md

 - **Windows**: [Download it here](https://www.python.org/downloads/).
 - **Mac/Linux**: It’s probably already installed!
 Run `python3 --version` to check.

+### 2. Download Repository ⬇️

+From the green button `code` in the top of this page, choose the tab `local` and then `Download ZIP`.

+Extract the file in a directory on your system.
+This will be the project directory.

-### 2. Set Up a Virtual Environment 🌐
+### 3. Set Up a Virtual Environment 🌐

-1. Open your terminal/command prompt.
+- Open your terminal/command prompt.
-2. Navigate to the project directory.
+- Navigate to the project directory.
-3. Create a virtual environment:
+- Create a virtual environment:

    ```bash
    python3 -m venv venv
    ```

-4. Activate the virtual environment:
+- Activate the virtual environment:
    - **Windows**:
      ```bash
      venv\Scripts\activate